ozarchie/bbconsole/README.md

 make

-###On the RaspberryPi, you will also need to install some dependencies:
+###On the Raspberry Pi, you will also need to install some dependencies:

 sudo apt-get install automake
 sudo apt-get install libtool